 - Configure NAT-GW-EU for subnet 3 (

-- Configure each NAT gateway with the subnetwork(s) it should translate
+- On each NAT gateway, configure the subnets it should translate

 - subnet 1 (